Doronbh7/segment-anything-2-fine-tune/README.md

 ## Features
 - **Dataset Configuration**: COCO format .
 - **Training Options**: Train the model using either bounding boxes or points.
 Points are generated from the bounding boxes.Each point represent the center of the bounding box .
-- **Mask Utilization**: Multiple masks are utilized for each point or bounding box, with the highest-scoring mask being used for training (multimask_output=True).
+- **Mask Utilization**: Multiple masks are utilized for each point or bounding box, with the lowest segmentation loss mask being used for training (multimask_output=True).
+- **Loss Function**:Using the same technique described in the SAM 2 paper."use an ℓ1 loss to more aggressively supervise the IoU predictions and to apply a sigmoid activation to the IoU logits to restrict the output into the range between 0 and 1.
+For multi-mask predictions (on the first click), we supervise the IoU predictions of all masks to encourage better learning of when a mask might be bad, but only supervise the mask logits with the lowest segmentation loss (linear combination of focal and dice loss)."
 - **Efficient Training**: Save and load image embeddings to reduce training time.
 Save ~35% of training time by loading embeddings from a previous epoch/run.
 - **Validation Output**: Save segmented validation images to a specified directory.